Pan-Bubr/kong-exercise/README.md

-# Welcome
+# Kong Excercise

-Goal: make this vue app as close to this mock https://www.figma.com/file/zeaWiePnc3OCe34I4oZbzN/Service-Card-List?node-id=0%3A1 as possible
+This solution is based on the code that we managed to deliver during the Live Interview.

-The styling should be responsive and look good different browser window sizes.
+## Prerequisites

-You may use the component doc to help style your components: https://kongponents.netlify.app/components/card.html
+The Demo requires NodeJS in 12.6 version to run.

-## Get started by running
+## Get the demo started by running

 ```shell
 yarn install --ignore-optional